clemcer/loggifly/docs/guide/config_sections/containers.md

 # Containers

-Here you can define containers and assign keywords, regex patterns, and optional settings to each one.
+Here you can define containers and assign keywords, regex patterns and optional settings to each one.
 The container names must match the exact container names you would get with `docker ps`.

 ## Configure **Keywords** and **Regular Expressions**